-- Five new FTEs are added to the Compliance Monitoring and Enforcement (CMEP) and Organization Registration and Certification budget in 2026. - Two Enforcement Mitigation Engineers will help process and reduce current enforcement caseload backlog and the anticipated incoming caseload commensurate with an increase in registered entities. - One Registration Engineer to enhance registration processing efficiency in line with increased registration activities related to IBRs. - One Compliance Program Coordinator to support the workload commensurate with increased registrations and increased demands and expectations of the CMEP area. - One Risk Assessment Engineer to assist in oversight planning and analysis activities. - A budgeted 3% merit pool, 1% market adjustment pool, some compensation adjustments resulting from a salary survey, refinement of labor float percentages, and the refinement of payroll tax and benefits premiums and enrollment rates contributes to increases in personnel expenses in this area and across the organization.
+- Two new FTEs are added to the Compliance Monitoring and Enforcement (CMEP) and Organization Registration and Certification budget in 2026. - One Registration Engineer to enhance registration processing efficiency in line with increased registration activities related to IBRs. - One Risk Assessment Engineer to assist in oversight planning and analysis activities. - A budgeted 3% merit pool, 1% market adjustment pool, some compensation adjustments resulting from a salary survey, refinement of labor float percentages, and the refinement of payroll tax and benefits premiums and enrollment rates contribute to increases in personnel expenses in this area and across the organization.

-• Consulting increases due to the use of law firm services to reduce the enforcement inventory backlog.
+Consulting increases due to the use of law firm services to reduce the enforcement inventory backlog.

-- One Generator Readiness Specialist is added to the Reliability Assessment and Performance Analysis (RAPA) program area to support a weather readiness program for generators in the Western Interconnection. - A budgeted 3% merit pool, 1% market adjustment pool, some compensation adjustments resulting from a salary survey, refinement of labor float percentages, and the refinement of payroll tax and benefits premiums and enrollment rates contributes to increases in personnel expenses in this area and across the organization.
+One Generator Readiness Specialist is added to the Reliability Assessment and Performance Analysis (RAPA) program area to support a weather readiness program for generators in the Western Interconnection.
+A budgeted 3% merit pool, 1% market adjustment pool, some compensation adjustments resulting from a salary survey, refinement of labor float percentages, and the refinement of payroll tax and benefits premiums and enrollment rates contributes to increases in personnel expenses in this area and across the organization.

-• Consulting decreases due to the anticipated completion of the transmission planning project performed in conjunction with WPP through its WestTEC effort.
+Consulting decreases due to the anticipated completion of the transmission planning project performed in conjunction with WPP through its WestTEC effort.